elodina/go_kafka_client/mirrormaker/README.md

 `--prefix` - destination topic prefix.
 E.g. if message was read from topic "test" and prefix is "dc1_" it'll be written to topic "dc1_test". *Defaults to empty string*.

 `--queue.size` - number of messages that are buffered between the consumer and producer. *Defaults to 10000*.

+`--max.procs` - maximum number of CPUs that can be executing simultaneously. *Defaults to runtime.NumCPU()*.